 Sleep apnea is a sleep disorder that can cause daytime fatigue and irritability if it keeps you up at night.
 It can also lead to weight gain, hypertension, and an increased risk of diabetes.
 Petoskey Ear, Nose & Throat Specialists in Petoskey, Gaylord, and St. Ignace, Michigan, can help treat sleep apnea.

 There are two types of sleep apnea: Obstructive Sleep Apnea (OSA) and Central Sleep Apnea (CSA).
-Treatments for OSA include Continuous Positive Airway Pressure (CPAP).
+Sleep apnea solutions include Continuous Positive Airway Pressure (CPAP).
 People with mild, moderate, and severe OSA may benefit from a sleep study by a sleep specialist to determine the best treatment.

 What is sleep apnea?